-Scooter turns slugger, ties MLB record with 4 homers
+Scooter Turns Slugger, Ties MLB Record With 4 Homers

 “I was kind of laughing, to be honest with you,” Gennett said.
 “For a guy like me to do that is crazy — a little short of a miracle.”

-With homers in his last four at-bats , Scooter became a slugger.
+With , Scooter became a slugger.
 Baseball’s Hall of Fame called, wanting his uniform from the historic night.
-He stripped from his cap to his cleats, which were still wet from a celebratory on-field soaking by teammates.
+He stripped from his cap to his cleats, which were still wet

 “It’s surreal, man, it really is,” Gennett said, wearing backup clothes after the others were whisked away.
 “I’m truly blessed.
 I’m from here, born here.
 Watching all those guys play when I was little.
 And to do something that’s never been done — I can’t put words on it.”